← Reference Deep-Dives Reference Deep-Dive · 11 min read

 How to Interview Churned Customers Effectively (Without Making It Worse)

 The difference between a productive churn interview and a counterproductive one comes down to five factors: timing, recruitment approach, interviewer neutrality, question framing, and the discipline to separate research from retention.
+Each factor independently affects data quality, and they compound — a well-timed but vendor-conducted interview produces less candid data than a neutrally-moderated one in the same window.
 This guide covers each factor and how they interact in practice.

 The interval between cancellation and interview determines what kind of data you collect.
 Too short and you get emotional venting.
 Too long and you get rationalized narratives.
 Neither produces the mechanistic understanding that makes churn research actionable.